Autumn can be the perfect time of the year to tie the knot. From the vibrant autumn colours and natural scenery to the hearty seasonal cuisine.

 Remove all wet leaves.
 Be sure to have your wedding planner or florist remove any wet leaves from common doorways, entryways and walkways to prevent injuries.
 Wet leaves are slippery and can be very hazardous.

 Wear a bigger dress.
 Unlike the summer, the Autumn presents the opportunity to wear a bigger and more dramatic wedding gown.
-Autumn is the perfect time to express yourself with a longer flowing train.
+Autumn is the perfect time to express yourself with a long flowing train.

 Author: Naomi Shaw